 The LORD saw that the wickedness of humankind had become great on the earth –

 “There is the intensity – ‘The wickedness of man was great in the earth’; there is the inwardness – ‘the imagination of the thoughts of his heart’, and expresssion unsurpassed in the usaGen of Scripture to indicate that the most rudimentary movement of thought was evil’; there is the totality – ‘every imagination’; there is the constancy – ‘continually’; there is the exclusiveness – ‘only evil’; there is the early manifestation – ‘from his youth’.”
 (John Murray, ‘Sin’ in NBD; the last trait comes from Gen 8:21.)

-Gen 6:8 But Noah found favour in the eyes of the LORD.
+6:8 But Noah found favor in the sight of the LORD.

-Gen 6:10 Noah had three sons: Shem, Ham and Japheth.
+among his contemporaries.
+He walked with God.
+6:10 Noah had three sons: Shem, Ham, and Japheth.

 ‘In contrast with the ancient Near Eastern flood stories, in which no cause of the flood is given (Gilgamesh Epic) or in which the gods decide to wipe out their human slaves because they are making too much noise (Atrahasis Epic and Eridu Genesis), the biblical account provides a profound theological motivation for the flood: humankind’s moral depravity and sinfulness, the all-pervading corruption and violence of all living beings (“all flesh”) on earth, (Gen 6:1-8,11-12) which demands divine punishment.’
 (EDBT)